Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations

 The form obtained in Eq.~(\ref{st2-2}) is particularly convenient, as it separates $h_{GR}^2(z)$ into two distinct contributions: the term $\Omega_{m0}(1+z)^3$, which arises from dark matter (DM), and the remaining part, which is associated with dark energy (DE).
 Consequently, the energy density of DE, $\rho_{D_{GH}}(z)$, can be written as:

 $h^2_{GR}(z)$ and $\rho_{D_{GR}}(z)$ can be written as functions of $x=\ln a$ in the following way:

-We now want to calculate the expressions of the dimensionless energy density of DE $\Omega_{D_{GR}}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GR}}$, the pressure $p_{D_{GR}}$, the EoS parameter $\omega_{D_{GR}}$ and the deceleration parameter $q_{GR}$.\\ In order to obtain the final expression of the dimensionless energy density of DE for this case, we use the following relation:
+We now want to calculate the expressions of the fractional energy density of DE $\Omega_{D_{GR}}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GR}}$, the pressure $p_{D_{GR}}$, the EoS parameter $\omega_{D_{GR}}$ and the deceleration parameter $q_{GR}$.\\ In order to obtain the final expression of the fractional energy density of DE for this case, we use the following relation:

 Using the expression of $h_{GR}^{2}(x)$ obtained in Eq. (\ref{st2-2}), we obtain the following expression for $\frac{d h_{GR}^2(x)}{dx}$: